 Subscribe to free tech tips.

 TXV Power Element of Surprise

 The TXV powerhead or power element is the part of the valve that sits on top of the valve to which the sensing bulb is attached.
-The power head provides the opening force for the valve by translating force from the bulb to a diaphragm in the element that forces the valve open.
+The powerhead provides the opening force for the valve by translating force from the bulb to a diaphragm in the element that forces the valve open.

 Next, remove the sensing bulb and warm it in your hand with panels on and the system running.
-With a properly functioning element, the suction pressure will increase and the superheat will decrease.
-If you do not get this response then either the power element has lost its charge or the valve is severely blocked.
+With a properly functioning element, the suction pressure will increase, and the superheat will decrease.
+If you do not get this response, then either the power element has lost its charge, or the valve is severely blocked.

-Keep in mind that some valves have replaceable power elements, check to see if you can replace the element instead of the entire valve to say time and expense for the customer when applicable.
+Also, some valves have replaceable power elements.
+Check to see if you can replace the element instead of the entire valve to save time and expense for the customer when applicable.